Search This Blog

 To protect itself, the fertilized egg starts making masking proteins to tell the body "there's nothing

 to see here."
-They hide the "not me."
+The masking proteins hide the "not me."
 The body only sees the "me."

 Once the embryo implants and begins to increase in size, it becomes too "not me" to ignore.
 That's